 Iterative Development

 Iterative Development adds agility to the development process.
 Divide your development schedule into about a dozen iterations of 1 to 3 weeks in length.
+One week is the best choice even though it seems very short.
 Keep the iteration length constant through out the project.
 This is the heart beat of your project.
 It is this constant that makes measuring progress and planning simple and reliable in XP.

 Don't schedule your programming tasks in advance.
 Instead have an iteration planning meeting at the beginning of each iteration to plan out what will be done.
 Just-in-time planning is an easy way to stay on top of changing user requirements.